-All personal property is the sole responsibility of the student, and the school does not assume liability for any loss or damage.
+All personal property, including a student's vehicle on or off of school property, is the sole responsibility of the student, and the school does not assume liability for any loss or damage.
 Clothing and other small items should be marked clearly with the student's name and address.
 Vehicles should always be locked to avoid theft.